winglang/winglibs/tsoa/README.md

 # tsoa

-A Wing library for working with TSOA projects.
+A Wing library for working with [TSOA](https://tsoa-community.github.io/docs/) - An OpenAPI-compliant Web APIs using TypeScript.

 ## Prerequisites